Last updated on May 14th, 2018.

 I tried not to make them uncomfortable by eyeing their food the whole time, but at one point I couldn’t resist – they took out a container of something I couldn’t identify.
 I’m nosy – I asked the man what it was and he said a word I’ve never heard of before.
-After seeing my confusion, he explained that it was a feta spread, and they had two different kinds with them – a sun dried tomato version and an olive version.
+After seeing my confusion, he explained that it was a feta spread, and they had two different kinds with them – a sun dried tomato feta spread and an olive feta spread.

 Boy, that sounded good!!
 I immediately turned to Aldo and said “I HAVE TO MAKE THAT SOMETIME.”

 We ate this sun dried tomato feta spread with sliced radishes, and it somehow worked really well together.
-Radishes are usually a bit bitter (but in a good way, if that makes any sense?), but since this spread is so flavorful, you couldn’t detect any of the bitterness.
+Radishes are usually a bit bitter (but in a good way, if that makes any sense at all..?), but the salty cheesy flavor of the feta spread totally covers up the bitterness.
 We made tiny little radish-feta-spread sandwiches by putting a bit of the spread in between two radish slices.

 By the way, if anyone knows what this spread is traditionally called (whatever the word is that the concern-goer-picnic-eater-guy said), please leave me a comment!
-For now, it is called a Sun Dried Tomato Feta Spread, and I am enjoying every bite of it.
+For now, I am calling it the Sun Dried Tomato Feta Spread, and I am enjoying every bite of it.

 Sun Dried Tomato Feta Spread

-- 1/3 cup tightly packed sun dried tomatoes , packed in oil or dry - your choice
+- 1/3 cup sun dried tomatoes , packed in oil or dry - your choice

 - 1 small garlic clove